-Under Prop 47 rules, immigrants who have are being prosecuted for deportable felonies may be able to avoid convictions and obtain relief from removal.
+Under Prop 47 rules, immigrants who have are being prosecuted for deportable felonies and wobblers now may be able to avoid convictions that would otherwise render them ineligible for relief from removal, and those who have already been convicted may possibly reduce their convictions to misdemeanors and obtain relief from orders of deportation and removal.

 Effective immediately, a new crime “shoplifting” is defined as entering a commercial establishment during business hours with the intent to steal items valued at $950 or less.
 Any such crime can no longer be charged as “theft” or “commercial burglary.”
 This change is extremely important to the deportation context, since previously even “petty theft” crimes could be charged as “burglaries” and “theft,” raising the specter of deportation proceedings and possibly an “aggravated felony” with no relief if the sentence was one year or longer in jail.